Berenddeperend/blog/archive/pen-plotting.md

 {% image "pen-plotting/triangle.JPG", "triangle" %}

+## My current workflow

+I have a frontend written in Vue.js.
+It loads dynamically loads different .js files that all have a 'draw' method and some relevant settings.
+The 'draw' method outputs an SVG string, the Vue frontend renders it and makes the settings reactive.
+My frontend also contains a 'print' button.
+After clicking that, the following things happen:

+- The frontend sends the generated SVG to a backend
+- The backend (written in Bun) saves the SVG
+- The backend converts the SVG to gcode using the vpype CLI
+- The backend uploads the gcode to my Raspberry Pi that runs Octopi
+- The Raspberry Pi is hooked up to my Ender 3 printer and plots the drawing

 ## How I got here

 Inspired by this post by <a href="https://adamfuhrer.com/pen-plotting">Adam Fuhrer</a> I wanted to get into pen plotting as well.
 I challenged myself to not buy anything that ends up on a landfill eventually, so I didn't take the easy route of just buying a plotter.